chanonly123/AutoKeyboard/README.md

 # AutoKeyboard for iOS written in Swift

 Automatic Keyboard handling with ease.
 It is fully automatic keyboard handling.
 Like in android no need to resize views when keyboard appears.
-It updates constraints which are bounded with `bottomLayoutGuide`.
-Feels like `bottomLayoutGuide` moves UP and DOWN with keyboard.
+It updates constraints which are bounded with `bottomLayoutGuide` or `safeAreaLayoutGuide`.
+Like `bottomLayoutGuide` or `safeAreaLayoutGuide` moves UP and DOWN with keyboard.
 Just need to `register` and `unResgister` thats it.

 ## []()
 ![alt tag](https://github.com/chanonly123/AutoKeyboard/blob/master/demo.gif)

 ## Features
+- safeAreaLayoutGuide suppord added.
 - UITabBarController support added.
 - UIViewController extension, no need to extend classes.
 - Device rotation supported.